-The Department of Urban Studies at Worcester State University seeks to fill a tenure-track, full-time, and benefited position at the Assistant Professor level beginning in the Fall Semester of 2020.
-We are particularly interested in scholars whose work engages one or more of the following areas: urban economics, urban planning, community-engaged planning, urban community development, sustainable urban development, urban education, and public health.
+The Department of Urban Studies at Worcester State University seeks to fill a tenure-track, full-time, and benefited position at the Assistant Professor level beginning in the Fall Semester of 2022.
+We are particularly interested in scholars whose teaching and research interests are in the areas of: quantitative policy analysis, urban environmental policy, urban economics, community-engaged planning, urban education, and public health.

-A Ph.D. at the time of appointment is required.
-Applicants with diverse backgrounds, experiences, ability, and perspectives are encouraged to apply.
+Applicants with diverse backgrounds, experiences, abilities, and perspectives are encouraged to apply.

 WORCESTER STATE UNIVERSITY is a vibrant public university located in the residential west side of Worcester, Massachusetts, the second largest city in New England and home to 38,000 college students at more than a dozen colleges and universities.
 Situated on a compact 58-acre campus, the University offers 50 undergraduate and graduate academic programs to more than 6,400 students annually.
 The Princeton Review ranks us as one of the 75 "Best Value" public colleges in the country, as well as a "Best in the Northeast" college.